 5. Mind your manners and make sure everyone is thanked; notice who's preparing to leave and acknowledge their effort.

-6. Remember that you will need to have each volunteer sign a waiver of legal liability.
+6. It is a good practice to encourage people to sign up in advance to participate in the day.
+That will help you plan for the correct amount of refreshments and tools.
+Remember that you will need to have each volunteer sign a waiver of legal liability; taking care of that in advance is another reason for a pre-registration.
 Individuals and small non-profits certainly do not want to have to defend a lawsuit if someone is cut or exposed to chemicals.
-If you do not have ready access to a form already and cannot afford an attorney, look online for a suitable form, which will be better than nothing.
+If you do not have ready access to a waiver form already and cannot afford an attorney, look online for a suitable form, which will be better than nothing.

 7. If you think your participants would be interested, tie your efforts to watershed planning or broader community revitalization efforts.
 This element tends to work nicely in areas where you have some millennials or highly educated folks among your volunteers.